maciejpedzich/maciejpedzi.ch/src/content/blog/project-homelabtop-overview.md

 - **Gitea instance** as a GitHub mirror for repos I care about the most
 - **RaceMash (AHA Stack Edition)**: a rework of [this app](https://racemash.netlify.app/) I made with Vue, but using Astro, HTMX, Alpine, and a _proper backend_, ie. a CDN for serving images to vote for and a database for storing said votes
 - **Prometheus instance (internal)** for monitoring performance metrics of the laptop and all the apps/services mentioned above
-- **Grafana instance** for visualising data collected from Prometheus and other sources
+- **Grafana instance** for visualising data collected from Prometheus and other sources.
-- **Portainer instance** for managing all these Docker containers
+- **Portainer instance (internal)** for managing all these Docker containers

-I won't be able to deploy all these services mentioned above in those 2 or so weeks, but it's a solid starting point for the upcoming month or two
+I won't be able to deploy all these services mentioned above in those 2 or so weeks, but it's a solid starting point for the upcoming month or two.

 ## outro